aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ## BoAT Design Goals
-As a middleware of the IoT blockchain, BoAT should be easily and quickly transplanted to various IoT modules with minimal changes，The design of BoAT follows the following goals:
+As a middleware fusing Blockchain and IoT technologies, It should be easily and quickly transplanted into various IoT modules at the minimum cost of modification.
+The design of BoAT follows the following goals:
 + Hierarchical design
 + Multiple blockchain protocols are supported
 + Scalable design
 + Secret key security design
-+ Provide corresponding C language interface contract automatic generation tools for different blockchains
++ C interface code generation tool for corresponding smart contracts of different blockchains.

 ## The Position of BoAT SDK in The Entire Blockchain Network